Barasa-Micah/Micah/README.md

 # Barasa Micah-Portfolio

-This is my portfolio website showcasing my frontend development skills.
+This is my portfolio Website showing my skills in Web Design and Development

 # screenshot
 ![](./portfolioscreenshot.pmg)